vbookshelf/Ziggy-Digital-Human-Chat-Companion/README.md

 ## Aside

-A tip for companies that are creating voices for text to speech applications: Ask the voice models to smile when the voices are being recorded.
+A tip for companies that are creating voices for text to speech applications: Ask the voice actors to smile when the voices are being recorded.
 This will add warmth to the voice.
 If I remember correctly, it's a trick that salespeople use when speaking on the phone.

 ## Inspiration